apache/iotdb/docs/UserGuide/API/RestService.md

 **Examples:**

-Tip: to avoid oom problems, select * from root.xx.** is not recommended.
+Tip: Statements like `select * from root.xx.**` are not recommended because those statements may cause OOM.

 **Expression query**